Updated December 3, 2017

 If you are an extreme Disney fan, one of the tours might be right for you.
 There’s a variety of options and they all have unique extras.

-I’ve done one of them (Walk in Walt’s Disneyland Footsteps) and am so thrilled that I did.
-We toured the park, listened to vintage Walt Disney audio, saw the inside of Walt’s apartment (!!!!!!), ate lunch at Jolly Holiday Bakery, enjoyed 3 attractions with no wait and left with collector pins.
+At the Walk in Walt’s Footsteps Tour, we toured the park, listened to vintage Walt Disney audio, saw the inside of Walt’s apartment (!!!!!!), ate lunch in the private tour courtyard, enjoyed 3 attractions with no wait and left with collector pins.
 I can’t say enough about this experience.
 Consider all of the tour options Disneyland offers.
 There are several!
 Some things to know:

 - Tours have age restrictions and many are not suitable for young children.